IT IS THE RESPONSIBILITY OF EACH CONTESTANT to know these rules. A rule violation compromises the entire tournament field and future CBL events.

 13. ALCOHOLIC BEVERAGES AND DRUGS

 At no time during tournament hours are any alcoholic beverages or drugs other than prescription or over the counter medication allowed to be consumed while on the water.
 All local, State, and lake laws will be enforced.

-Any violation of tournament etiquette or an act or inflammatory statement by any contestant that, in the opinion of the Tournament Director, is detrimental to the bass tournament, damaging to organized bass fishing, to the CBL or its Director or volunteers, or to permitting agencies or their officers (such as park rangers, fisheries biologists, or other officials), during the practice rounds or tournaments, may result in the temporary or permanent suspension from all future CBL tournaments.
+Any violation of tournament etiquette or an act or inflammatory statement by any contestant that, in the opinion of the Tournament Director, is detrimental to the operation of tournament, damaging to organized bass fishing, to the CBL, or to permitting agencies or their officers (such as rangers, fishery biologists, etc.) during or after the tournaments may result in temporary or permanent suspension from all future CBL tournaments.
 Any act of a competitor, which reflects unfavorably upon the efforts of the CBL to promote fisheries conservation, clean waters, and courtesy, may be deemed a reason for disqualification.

 This rule concerns “sight fishing or bedding bass” and is in effect at any time that either of these conditions exists, and is designed to eliminate the illegal snagging of bass.
 A sight or bedding fish is defined as one that can be seen and is watched as it approaches the lure.
 Fish being caught under these conditions must be caught by hook and line and by the fish ingesting the lure.
 Any bass that is caught that is either a “sight” or “bed” fish must be caught “hook in the mouth with the hook point entering from inside the mouth”.
 This catch must be verified as a legal catch by the angler’s team partner.
 Any “sight” or “bed” fish caught by snagging or with the hook starting outside the mouth shall be deemed an illegally caught fish and must be released.
 This same fish may be caught again by the legal method with the hook starting from inside the mouth.